ghana04/prayer-research/markdown/d-misc-reflections.md

 In other words, Paul is explaining why he can eat the meat offered to idols in verse 27, even if the unbeliever might have a conscience issue.
 However, when it is made known ("obvious to human observation"), then use your freedom to abstain.

+## Reflections on suffering from Hebrews 5:8 and Romans 5:3-5

+Why is there suffering in the life of a believer?

+Suffering is a unique instrument in the hand of God, used to produce two things from these passages:

+1. Learning environment for obedience
+2. Endurance (which in turn produces character, which in turn produces hope)

+Suffering is where we learn obedience.
+In stead of just wishing it away, we should seek answer "what does obedience look like in this time?".